RLKevin/hyprhue/README.md

 ### Option 2: Build and Run Binary (Recommended)

 You can build a standalone binary so you don't need to use `cargo` every time.
+Use the install script or follow the steps below:

 1.  **Build the release binary**: